stablekernel/aqueduct/source/docs/http/structure.md

 # Aqueduct Application Architecture

-The fundamental object of Aqueduct is a `RequestController`.
+The most important object in Aqueduct is a `RequestController`.
+A `RequestController` is the only thing that can respond to HTTP requests.
+The logic for an application is written in the methods of this type and its subclasses.

 Request controllers are chained together to create a *request channel*.
 A request channel is a series of request controllers that a request flows through to be verified, modified and responded to.

 ![Structure](../img/structure.png)

-A request channel always starts at an instance of `RequestSink`.
+A request channel always starts at an instance of `RequestSink` (a subclass of `RequestController`).
 When an application receives an HTTP request, it adds it to the `RequestSink`.
-A `RequestSink` has a `Router` that splits the channel based on the path of the request.
+A `RequestSink` has a `Router` (also a subclass of `RequestController`) that splits the channel based on the path of the request.
 For example, a request with the path `/users` will go down one part of the channel, while a `/things` request will go down another.

-An application's request channel is defined in its `RequestSink`.
-Each application will have one and only one `RequestSink` subclass that must implement `setupRouter`.
+An application has exactly one `RequestSink` subclass; it is responsible for defining its application's request channel by overriding the method `setupRouter`.
 For example, the diagram above looks like this in code:

 ```dart
 class MyRequestSink extends RequestSink {